kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 {{< feature-state feature_gate_name="DRAAdminAccess" >}}

+You can mark a request in a ResourceClaim or ResourceClaimTemplate as having privileged features.
-A ResourceClaim with admin access grants access to devices which are in use and may enable additional permissions when making the device available in a
+A request with admin access grants access to devices which are in use and may enable additional permissions when making the device available in a
 container: